xxcordeau/TIL/README.md

-ㅣow you would like to edit, then select Edit workflow of that issue type’s screen.
+hen select Edit workflow of that issue type’s screen.

 Select the status you want to add an approval step to.